windkh/node-red-contrib-telegrambot/README.md

 - video
 - video_note
 - sticker
+- animation
 - voice
 - document
+Note that some clients convert gif animations to videos.
+This will lead to problems when passing a received animation object to the sender node as the content is mp4 instead of gif.
 The content can be downloaded automatically to a local folder by setting the saveDataDir entry in the configuration node.
-You can add a caption to photo, audio, document, video, voice by setting the caption property as follows:
+You can add a caption to photo, audio, document, video, animation, voice by setting the caption property as follows:
 ```
 msg.payload.caption = "You must have a look at this!";
 ```